-Get creative at the Victoria & Albert Museum
+Get Creative at the Victoria & Albert Museum

-With the activities in mind, it makes sense to check the V&A’s family page to see what kind of events and activities are being organised and when they are taking place.
+With activities in mind, it makes sense to check the V&A’s family page to see what kind of events and activities are being organised and when they are taking place.
 Some of the exhibitions are probably more interesting for older children, although there are some interactive elements that can be fun for younger children as well.

 Enjoy a good lunch in V&A’s garden